cthoyt/cthoyt.github.io/_posts/2025-08-18-bioregistry-impact.md

 | Collections                |    18 |
 | External Registries        |    33 |

-To give some context to these statistic, here's a chart that shows how the Bioregistry stacks up against other related resources.
+Note that this table is from mid-August 2025.
+Most of these numbers increase over time.
+To give some further context to these statistics, here's a chart that shows how the Bioregistry stacks up against other related resources.
 Keep in mind, the Bioregistry is also a meta-resource that incorporates their important parts, too.
-You can understand this chart by looking at the percentage in parentheses (like +146% over Identifiers.org) and thinking, wow, those numbers are much bigger than 0%, which means the Bioregistry is much more comprehensive!
+You can understand this chart by looking at the percentage in parentheses (like +146% over Identifiers.org) and think: wow, those numbers are much bigger than 0%, which means the Bioregistry is much more comprehensive!

 ![](https://raw.githubusercontent.com/biopragmatics/bioregistry/main/docs/img/bioregistry_coverage_bar.svg)